FiNGAHOLiC/sudden-death-chrome-extensions/README.md

 # Sudden Death ASCII Art Generator
-Chrome Extentions for generating Sudden-Death AA (using papix's Kuso API).
+Chrome Extensions for generating Sudden-Death AA (using papix's Kuso API).

 ## How to install
 Under development.